 If the weather’s nice, take a wander through the Royal Botanic Gardens.
 For something that’s definitely romantic, book a punt on the lake.

 You could even skip the dumplings I mentioned earlier and organise a Mystery Picnic.
 To find the goodies for your picnic, you’ll need to solve a series of riddles.
-Then, lay down a picnic blanket in the Botanic Gardens.
+Then, lay down a picnic blanket in the Botanic Gardens and enjoy the delicious food you’ve found.
+Read my full Mystery Picnic Melbourne review for more info.

 Later, head to a rooftop bar for an afternoon drink.
 Siglo has great views over Parliament House, while Loop Project Space & Bar is cosy but cool.